facebookresearch/Mephisto/mephisto/client/README.md

 ### mephisto requesters

-Use the command to see registered requesters.
+Use the command to see registered requesters (Mock, Mturk, Prolific, etc.).
 For more details you can consult [Docs for Requesters](docs/web/docs/reference/requesters.md#requesters).

 ### mephisto register

-Use the command to register requesters a new requester.
+Use the command to register a new requester (Mock, Mturk, Prolific, etc.).
 For more details you can consult [Docs for Requesters](docs/web/docs/reference/requesters.md#requesters) and [Setup section in quickstart.md](docs/web/docs/guides/quickstart.md#setup).